ismawno/onyx/README.md

 For more details, refer to the documentation and the [onyx/app/mwapp.hpp](https://github.com/ismawno/onyx/blob/main/onyx/onyx/app/mwapp.hpp) and [onyx/app/layer.hpp](https://github.com/ismawno/onyx/blob/main/onyx/onyx/app/layer.hpp) files.

 The serial implementation is more forgiving and easier to use than the concurrent one.
 The latter requires careful synchronization on the user’s end to avoid issues.
-I have minimized locking to preserve parallelism, but I have not measured its performance, so use it at your own risk.
+I have minimized locking to preserve parallelism (to my humble extent), but I have not measured its performance, so use it at your own risk.

 ### Render API